scientists give their opinion on disaster movies

 How much can be explained without the audience getting bored?

 More voices.
-University of Florida researcher Lauren Griffin explains to EL PERIÓDICO some of her reflections on the matter.
-She assumes that Tomorrow has major problems in depicting climate change.
-However, he understands that “It’s an important film because it was one of the first to address the phenomenon and it’s one of the best studied in terms of its impact on people’s beliefs.”
+University of Florida researcher Lauren Griffin explains to EL PERIÓDICO some of her thoughts on the matter.
+Assume that Tomorrow has major problems in depicting climate change.
+However, understand that “It’s an important film because it was one of the first to address the phenomenon and it’s one of the best studied in terms of its impact on people’s beliefs.”

 Griffin defends his theories in a joint article with Professor Ann Christiano on The Conversation titled Why ‘Sharknado 4’ Matters: Are Climate Disaster Movies Harming the Climate Cause?